dgee26/INF141/README.md

-# INF141
+# Assignment 4

-Left to do:
+##TO DO

+  - Part 1

-  - Optimization
+  - Part 2
+    - All questions answered, just needs to be tested
-  - Write answers in answer.txt
+    - Needs to be put in pdf format
-  - Identify subdomains
+    - PartOne.java answers questions so run to get results

+  - Part 3 (Developer)

-  - Testing
+  - Part 3 (Analyst)